 Apprenticeships can no longer be viewed as a form of training that enables the achievement of a single apprenticeship framework or standard.
 They must set up individuals with the skills that will allow them to continue to develop and learn as they progress in their current career, and even when they change career pathways altogether.
 If apprenticeships include a full range of learning methods – self-directed, coach-led and peer to peer, this puts the individual in a far better position to be able to do this successfully.
 By making apprentices feel empowered to be accountable for setting their own goals and navigating their own learning journey, they are far more likely to continue these practices in the years and decades that follow the completion of their apprenticeship qualification.

 Apprenticeships with a day release delivery model have allowed for peer to peer learning, with apprentices from different employers studying the same qualification, to come together once a week or every couple of weeks, to undertake classroom-based activities.
-Over recent years, blended delivery models, where the apprenticeship is delivered entirely in the workplace, have become far more common.
-The events over the last six months also mean that many providers previously offering day-release have already, or imminently will, move over to blended delivery models.
+Over the last two years, blended delivery models, where the apprenticeship is delivered entirely in the workplace, have become far more common.
 So how can peer to peer learning be implemented in the apprentice’s workplace?

 Some bigger employers and, in particular, levy payers, often employ cohorts of apprentices at one time.
 We have many examples of law firms and public sector organisations which take on multiple apprentices across different departments at regular intervals throughout the year.
 Peer to peer learning is easier in these sorts of situations, where the employer and the training provider have the opportunity to physically bring the apprentices together for training and learning sessions.

 But we also have many employers who only take on one apprentice at a time.
-At Damar we have recently redesigned our training delivery plans to significantly increase the amount of group workshops we offer.
-Using Microsoft Teams or Zoom, we have been able to successfully use peer to peer learning with apprentices across different employers and across the whole of the country.
+At Damar, a key feature of our apprenticeships is the amount of group workshop sessions we offer.
+Using Microsoft Teams, we are able to successfully use peer to peer learning with apprentices across different employers and across the whole of the country.
 As well as enhancing the learning experience of the apprentice, this delivery model also allows our coaches and subject experts to interact more regularly with apprentices, breaking down learning into smaller, more manageable chunks.